Apple unveils “Apple News+” news and magazine subscription service

 A Following tabs contains the user’s favorite magazines, and recent content from those titles.
 The magazine articles feature prominent cover art, with the full table of contents underneath.

 The News+ subscription is available today inside the regular Apple News app via an update to the app.
+(Fast Company is one of the offerings in the Apple News newsstand.)